CÉIM offers benefits for everyone involved – for 1st year students, student leaders and staff, as well as the College/School.

 - Increase their confidence

-– Be part of piloting an innovative new peer support model at NUI Galway
+- Be part of piloting an innovative new peer support model at University of Galway

 - Be awarded a certificate by the College/School and the Students’ Union to recognise the training undertaken, commitment demonstrated and new skills learnt